UTS-eResearch/oni-indexer/doc/Solr_config.md

   - item Person  -> solr document for Person

-For the rest of the indexer config, see indexer_config.md in this folder.
+For the rest of the indexer config, see indexer_config.md (link coming soon)

 Terminology for this document: